noir-lang/noir/docs/docs/concepts/foundation/accounts/keys.md

 Contracts that are not meant to represent a user who handles private state, usually non-account contracts such as applications, do not need to provide a valid public key, and can instead just use zero to denote that they are not expected to receive private notes.

 :::info
-A side effect of enshrining and encoding encryption keys into the account address is that these keys cannot be rotated if they are leaked.
+A side effect of enshrining and encoding privacy keys into the account address is that these keys cannot be rotated if they are leaked.
 Read more about this in the [account abstraction section](./main.md#encryption-and-nullifying-keys).
 :::

 ### Encryption keys

 The privacy master key is used to derive encryption keys.
 Encryption keys, as their name imply, are used for encrypting private notes for a recipient, where the public key is used for encryption and the corresponding private key used for decryption.

-Encryption keys are differentiated between incoming and outgoing.
+In a future version, encryption keys will be differentiated between incoming and outgoing.
 When sending a note to another user, the sender will use the recipient's incoming encryption key for encrypting the data for them, and will optionally use their own outgoing encryption key for encrypting any data about the destination of that note.
 This is useful for reconstructing transaction history from on-chain data.
 For example, during a token transfer, the token contract may dictate that the sender encrypts the note with value with the recipient's incoming key, but also records the transfer with its own outgoing key for bookkeeping purposes.

 An application in Noir can access the encryption public key for a given address using the oracle call `get_public_key`, which you can then use for calls such as `emit_encrypted_log`: